 - A completed Application for Admission. - Non-refundable application fee of AED200.
 Due to the high number of applicants, students are requested to pay a (non-refundable) deposit of AED5,000, which is fully applied toward tuition within two months of the start of the term of entry.
-No Application will be accepted after this date without the reservation deposit.

-An official UAE high school/secondary school certificate or its equivalent as approved by the Ministry of Education and an official high school/secondary school transcript (academic record) in the original covering the last three years and reflecting a good academic standard.
+No Application will be accepted after this date without the reservation deposit. - An official high school/secondary school certificate or its equivalent as approved by the Ministry of Education and an official high school/secondary school transcript (academic record) in the original covering the last three years and reflecting a good academic standard.
 (Required averages vary by school systems.
-Students should consult an AUD Admissions Coordinator for pertinent requirements.)

-For British qualifications, the following standard applies to IGCSE/GCE: grade "C" or above.
+Students should consult an AUD Admissions Coordinator for pertinent requirements.) - For British qualifications, the following standard applies to IGCSE/GCE: grade "C" or above.
 AS-level and A-level will also be considered.
-A combination of seven subjects (O/AS/A) or four subjects (AS/A) may be submitted.
-Proof of 11 years of school is required for students applying with IGCSE subjects.
+A combination of seven subjects (O/AS/A) or four subjects (AS/A) is required.
+Proof of completion of Grade 11 years is required for students applying with IGCSE subjects.

-English Requirements:

-International TOEFL® (see chart below for scores) or IELTSTM or the equivalent score on another internationally-recognized exam (English).AUD's international code for TOEFL® is 0063.
+• English Requirements: International TOEFL® (see chart below for scores) or IELTSTM or the equivalent score on another internationally-recognized exam (English).
+AUD's international code for TOEFL® is 0063.